 I always aim to give a balanced view and I would point out that in recent weeks I've had more unsolicited calls than I had before I started getting into Swagbucks.
 It wouldn't be fair to point the finger at Swagbucks and its partners because it is not always straightforward finding out how companies got hold of your number.
 Therefore it might be totally coincidental but I thought it's worth mentioning at this point.
 As always, blocking the numbers in question is a possibility thanks to modern technology and so this hasn't disrupted my life too much.

-When I did sign up in June though, the goal was having €60 worth of Amazon vouchers to help purchase Christmas presents this year.
+When I did sign up in June, the goal was to have €60 worth of Amazon vouchers to help purchase Christmas presents this year.
 Thanks to getting cashback on some bigger purchases that were due over the last weeks I have already achieved this goal.
 Go me!
-The plan is to just keep earning SBs and maybe now have a free, rather than a subsidised, Christmas and put all the money we would have otherwise spend on presents into savings.
+The plan is to just keep earning SBs and maybe now have a free, rather than a subsidised, Christmas and put all the money we would have otherwise spent on presents into savings.
 In that sense, I'm really happy with the experience I've had so far and would totally recommend Swagbucks.

 If you want to give it a go, why not let me know how you got on in the comments.